SepViT: Separable Vision Transformer: SepViT

 \subsubsection{Window Token Embedding.}

-A straightforward solution to model the attention relationship among windows is to employ all pixel tokens.
-However, it will bring huge computational costs and make the whole model very complicated.
-To better establish the attention relationship among windows, we present a window token embedding scheme, which leverages a single token to encapsulate the core information for each sub-window.
-This window token can be initialized either as a fixed zero vector or a learnable vector with the initialization of zero.
-While passing through DWA, there is an informational interaction between the window token and pixel tokens in each window.
+To establish the attention relationship among windows, a straightforward solution is to employ all pixel tokens of each window.
+However, it will bring huge computational costs and lead the whole model to be complex.
+To alleviate this issue, we present a window token embedding scheme, which leverages a single token to encapsulate the core information for each sub-window.
+This window token can be initialized either as a fixed zero vector or a learnable vector.
+While passing through DSA, there is an informational interaction between the window token and pixel tokens in each window.
 Thus the window token can learn a global representation of this window.
-Thanks to the effective window token, we can model the attention relationship among windows with negligible computational cost.
+Thanks to the effective window token, we can build the attention relationship among windows with negligible computational cost.